 Trying to compete with the steep discounts of big box stores have will just eat up your margins.
 So, instead of attempting to match the prices and deals of retail giants, level the playing field by focusing on things that you’re good at.

 Astrid van Dorst, MD for CloudAnalysts.com, says that “smaller retailers should compete on their strengths rather than go head-to-head with a deep discounter.
 Customers tend to shop in smaller retail outlets because it’s more pleasant and convenient; the owners know them, and the personalized service is second-to-none.
 Sometimes prices are better there too, but it’s not the main thing why shoppers go there.”

 Keep this insight in mind when strategizing for Black Friday and Cyber Monday.
 Identify your assets and use them to attract and delight shoppers.
 For instance, if you’re a neighborhood shop with strong relationships with customers, why not host a special event in your store?
-Invite your best customers, roll out the red carpet, and shower them lots of attention.
+Invite your best customers, roll out the red carpet, and shower them with lots of attention.
 Give shoppers a refreshing break from busy and crowded big box stores.